Have you ever wondered why your homemade pizza dough never quite reaches the lofty heights of your favorite pizzeria’s crust?

 High hydration in pizza dough is considered any hydration over 65%.

-For all those bread bakers out there, your percentages are different; we get it.
+Your percentages are different for all those bread bakers out there; we get it.

 What you consider high hydration might be different.
 But here we are making homemade pizza, not bread.